jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Desktop Environments

 About the time that the OSI movement was launching in late 1990s, there was a growing need for more than just window managers too.  x86 Intel and AMD CPUs at that time were gaining in processing power and processor based multimedia extensions began to appear by 1997, [collectively called MMX](https://en.wikipedia.org/wiki/MMX_(instruction_set) "MMX").
 What is the difference between a desktop environment and a window manager?
 Simple things that you may take for granted such as as a clock, or a text editor, office suite or an email client, even a web browser.
 Also a desktop environment provides an IPC method for inter-window communication.
-Most important, a desktop environment includes a file manager application, a start or action menu feature and a login manager (display manager) such as GDM, KDM, or SDDM [^32].
+Most important, a desktop environment includes a file manager application, a start or action menu feature and a login manager (display manager) such as GDM, KDM, or SDDM.
 On top of that all the elements of the desktop have a changeable but consistent usage pattern and look-and-feel.
 Let us look first at the development history of the two main desktop environments followed by a few other desktop environments.

 ### KDE [^33]